+Comment A:

 The bylaws are attached to the declaration and for the bylaws to be amended, it is necessary to amend the declaration in the manner provided for in the declaration which normally requires the affirmative vote of unit owners exercising not less than 75% of the voting power.
-(R.C.
-5311.05(B)(10), 5311.06(A) and 5311.08(A)(2).)
+(Ohio Revised Code Sections 5311.05(B)(10), 5311.06(A)(2) and 5311.08(B))

+Problem B:

 Must the bylaws be signed, witnessed and acknowledged by the owner?

+Standard B:

+No.

+Comment B:

 A true copy of the bylaws must be attached to the declaration.
-Chapter 5311 contains no requirement as to the execution of the bylaws.
-However, see R.C.
-5311.05(A) as to the requirements for execution of the declaration.
+Chapter 5311 of the Ohio Revised Code contains no requirement as to the execution of the bylaws.
+However, see Ohio Revised Code Section 5311.05(A) as to the requirements for execution of the declaration.

-(Effective May 20, 1976) (Amended May 13, 2009 to revise statutory references changed by 2004 amendment to the condominium statute.)
+(Amended July 24, 2020; amended May 13, 2009 to revise statutory references changed by 2004 amendment to the condominium statute; originally effective May 20, 1976)

+OTS 10.2

+10.2 CONDOMINIUMS - DRAWINGS

+Problem A:

-R.C.
-5311.07(B) provides that each drawing shall bear the certified statement of a registered professional surveyor and registered architect or registered professional surveyor and registered professional engineer.
+Ohio Revised Code Section 5311.07(B) provides that each drawing shall bear the certified statement of a registered professional surveyor and registered architect or registered professional surveyor and registered professional engineer.
 May the certified statement be made by one person acting in both of these capacities, if that person is so qualified?

+Standard A:

+Yes.

+Comment A:

 If one individual does perform both functions that person's certification should clearly show that he or she is making the statement in both capacities.

+Problem B:

 Must the drawing show that the building or buildings are substantially completed when the declaration is filed?

+Standard B:

 Yes, subject to the following comment.

+Comment B:

-R.C.
-5311.07(B)(1) provides that a registered architect or registered professional engineer certify that the drawings accurately show each building built or constructed.
+Ohio Revised Code Section 5311.07(B)(1) provides that a registered architect or registered professional engineer certify that the drawings accurately show each building built or constructed.
 Accordingly, the improvements must be finished to such an extent that the drawings can identify three dimensional boundaries of the cubicles in space comprising the units.
-R.C.
-5311.07(D) permits the notation "NOT YET COMPLETED" to indicate improvements which have not been substantially completed.
+Ohio Revised Code Section 5311.07(D) permits the notation "NOT YET COMPLETED" to indicate improvements "other than units" and only with respect to improvements which have not been substantially completed.
 However, such exception is permitted only with respect to improvements which "have been begun".

 The drawings for commercial units that do not have wall surfaces shall show the monumental perimeter boundaries of those units.
-R.C.
-5311.07(A)(3).
+Ohio Revised Code Section 5311.07(A)(3).

-(Standards A and B Effective May 20, 1976) (Amended May 13, 2009 to revise statutory references changed by 2004 amendment to the condominium statute.)
+(Amended July 24, 2020; amended May 13, 2009 to revise statutory references changed by 2004 amendment to the condominium statute; Standard A and Standard B originally effective May 20, 1976)

+Problem C:

 Should the drawings show the building or buildings in such detail that the boundaries of the cubicles in space comprising the units can be located and reconstructed therefrom?

+Standard C: